Castles and Lions and Spaniards Oh My!

 Its Not Free Trade.

-I was reading a book review in this weekend's Globe, and thought it was fairly informative, until I got to the part where the reviewer writes:
+book review in this weekend's Globe, and thought it was fairly informative, until I got to the part where the reviewer writes:

 Unfortunately, too many of us will resist reducing our lifestyles to the values McKibben argues will be necessary to save the Earth.
 We may buy our produce at a local farmer's market, but we'll usually drive there, many of us in SUVs.
 We may choose free-trade coffee, but won't give it up to reduce the copious quantities of fossil fuels burned to ship the beans around the globe.